benchmark-action/github-action-benchmark/README.md

 If your project has some benchmark suites, this action collects data from the benchmark outputs and monitor the results on GitHub Actions workflow.

 -   This action can store collected benchmark results in [GitHub pages][gh-pages] branch and provide a chart view.
 Benchmark results are visualized on the GitHub pages of your project.
 -   This action can detect possible performance regressions by comparing benchmark results.
 When benchmark results get worse than previous exceeding the specified threshold, it can raise an alert via commit comment or workflow failure.

 This action currently supports the following tools:

 -   [`cargo bench`][cargo-bench] for Rust projects
+-   `Criterion` for Rust projects
 -   `go test -bench` for Go projects
 -   [benchmark.js][benchmarkjs] for JavaScript/TypeScript projects
 -   [pytest-benchmark][] for Python projects with [pytest][]
 -   [Google Benchmark Framework][google-benchmark] for C++ projects
 -   [Catch2][catch2] for C++ projects

 Multiple languages in the same repository are supported for polyglot projects.

 [Japanese Blog post](https://rhysd.hatenablog.com/entry/2019/11/11/131505)

 ## Examples